 A cover is used over some Modern Cloth Nappies, Fitted Nappies or traditional terry squares to stop wetness from wicking through onto baby’s clothing.
-Covers are usually made from waterproof breathable fabric such as PUL (polyurethane laminate), wool or 100% polyester fleeces.
+Covers are usually made from a waterproof breathable fabric such as PUL (polyurethane laminate), wool or 100% polyester fleeces.
 Some people refer to covers as “wraps” or pilchers.

 Another name for a booster – absorbent pad made from any material.
 Place inside a nappy to increase absorbency.

 A no water solution for dirty nappies.
 Dirty nappies are placed in a dry bucket until washing day.
 24 hours max is usually recommended to avoid staining and smelling.
-After dry pailing, nappies can be placed strait into the washing machine.
+After dry pailing, nappies can be placed straight into the washing machine.
 A cold pre-rinse may be required, followed by an ordinary warm wash.
 This method is more environmentally friendly than soaking and is useful if water shortage is an issue.
 Always refer to manufacturer instructions before using this method.
 Dry Pailing will prolong the life of most nappy fabrics.

 If you ever dry your nappies in a dryer, these balls are a natural fabric softener.
 Pure wool dryer balls or plastic ones prevent the need for conventional fabric softeners.
 Dryer balls claim to cut drying time by up to 25% per load.
 They reduce static and wrinkles.

 Another name for Modern Cloth Nappies.
 It is a shaped nappy made from absorbent material.
-Usually fastens with snaps or VelcroTM type closures, and may include or require a separate water resistant cover.
+Usually fastens with snaps or VelcroTM type closures, and may include or require a separate water-resistant cover.
 Fitted Nappy styles may include AIO, AI2, Pocket or other styles.

 Includes traditional cotton, muslin, bamboo or flannelette squares.
-They are usually folded and fastened with a pin or snappi, and require a waterproof cover.
-Budget friendly and fast drying times are the major benefits.
+They are usually folded and fastened with a pin or Snappi, and require a waterproof cover.
+Budget-friendly and fast drying times are the major benefits.
 No pins or snappi’s needed depending on the style of nappy cover you use.